nhsengland/it-standards/idam/peopledb.md

 *	Has a single daily standardised HR data feed for all E&I staff.
 Processed in an agreed fashion to make sense of the complex data from the Electronic Staff Record system.
 *	Removes the need for the many current ESR extracts that are sometimes ad-hoc and provide inconsistent data due to lack of understanding of the ESR data complexities or simply because the author of the extract wrote it in a particular way based on the request.
-*	Allows for recording of people who are not on ESR – e.g. NHSX, HEE embedded staff, manual entries.
+*	Allows for recording of people who are not on ESR – e.g. HEE embedded staff, manual entries.
 *	Integrates additional data from systems with other identity keys (e.g. AD, AAD, Mobile Phones) that are not linked to ESR.
 *	Provides **identity mapping** tables that link disparate electronic identities – required for Staff Directory, T2T migration, Open Service &
   A365 exit work, HR Dashboards, Service Now.
 Additional future requirements already noted and will be developed.